batok/cerbas/README.md

 $ python3 cerbastest.py
 ```

-cerbastest.py make some requests to redis, which are routed to elixir function by CERBAS Server.
+cerbastest.py make some requests to redis, which are routed to elixir functions by CERBAS Server.

 the last request "halt" will stop CERBAS Server.